10 Interesting Monstera Facts you didn't know before.

 7. Aerial roots that behave.

 Often aerial roots from climbing plants destroy the surface they attach too.
 Just think about how hard it is to remove ivy from a building.
 Good news: Monstera aerial roots are the gentleman among aerial roots.
-They don’t damage your interior but only mean as an extra support or food source (when you lead them towards the soil) for your plant.
+They don't damage your interior but only mean as an extra support or food source for your plant.

 8. Monsteras have muscles.

 Sort off.
 We call this muscle the geniculum.
 It is the the junction between the leaf blade and petiole.
 You can recognize it as the wrinkled petiole part on the image below.
-(It is not wrinkled on all Monstera species and variations) A geniculum is typical for the Monstera genus and allows the plant to direct its leaves towards the sun.
+A geniculum is typical for the Monstera genus and allows the plant to direct its leaves towards the sun.
 Pretty handy if you repot or re-attach your Monstera.

 9. Monsteras were first discovered in 1693.